Skip to content

 Karthik Vinod is a graduate student at Columbia University’s Graduate School of Journalism.
 He reports on science, education and public health.

-Karthik has master’s degrees in physics and astronomy, and science and technology studies.
+I have master’s degrees in physics and astronomy, and science and technology studies.

-Sorted into Ravenclaw House (Source: Harry Potter)
+BTW, I was sorted into Ravenclaw House (Source: Harry Potter)

 • Education